 Our modified societal perspective has important limitations and assumptions to consider when interpreting the estimates.
-In the modified societal perspective, we included productivity gains/losses for the patient treated during the time of the COVID-19 infection.
-Our model did not include the potential productivity gains associated with preventing premature mortality.
-In the modified societal perspective, we also included indirect costs and benefits to society associated with alleviating ICU capacity.
+In the modified societal perspective, we included productivity gains/losses for the patient treated during the time of the COVID-19 infection and indirect costs and benefits to society associated with alleviating ICU capacity.
 We heard from stakeholders that these outpatient COVID-19 treatments could play an important role in reducing ICU capacity, and reducing health system overload is undoubtedly a good outcome for society.
 Capturing these system-level capacity constraints is challenging, but we attempted to do so.
-In our approach, we extrapolated evidence around system-level capacity outcomes to an indirect societal benefit at the per-treated patient level to quantify this in the model.
-We had to make numerous methodological assumptions.
-First, we calculated the excess deaths by calculating the slope from the non-COVID-19 ICU occupancy to the total ICU occupancy (COVID-19 and non-COVID-19 ICU stays).
-Second, we assumed that the excess deaths averted at the national-occupancy level could be divided evenly among each ICU admission to estimate a per-treated patient effect.
-Because the incremental cost-effectiveness ratios did not cross the \$100,000 or \$150,000 threshold between the two perspectives, the modified societal perspective was not presented as a co-base-case.
+In our approach, we attempt to extrapolate evidence around system-level capacity outcomes to an indirect societal benefit at the per-treated patient level to quantify this in the model.
+We had to make numerous methodological assumptions to do so, and thus this is an area we are hopeful to receive public comment on and we anticipate revisions and refinements in our approach.
+First, we assumed societal outcomes (e.g., excess deaths averted) based on a static 75% ICU occupancy, although we heard from clinical experts of the likely shift downward in ICU capacity concerns as the Omicron variant begins to fade.
+Second, we assumed that the excess deaths averted at the national-level occupancy could be divided evenly among each ICU admission to estimate a per-treated patient effect.
+We acknowledge that in the real-world, numerous ICU admissions may need to be prevented (i.e., a drop in ICU capacity by X%) for excess deaths to be prevented.
+Due to these methodological assumptions, input from clinical experts suggesting that capacity concerns are not a long-term issue, and that the incremental cost-effectiveness ratios did not cross a decision-making threshold between the two perspectives, the modified societal perspective is not presented as a co-base-case.
+Further, the influence of COVID-19-driven ICU capacity on excess deaths is an area where additional research is needed, and the estimates of the influence of ICU capacity on excess deaths should be updated as additional evidence is identified.